-- a) At least one community participatory budget process (event/survey) will take place per Council term (i.e. once every four years) prior to the annual budget setting by the Council. - b) The Council shall approve a budget for the coming financial year before the end of January and instruct the Responsible Financial Officer to submit the precept demand to the District Council.
+a) At least one community participatory budget process (event/survey) will take place per Council term (i.e. once every four years) prior to the annual budget setting by the Council.

+b) The Council shall approve a budget for the coming financial year before the end of January and instruct the Responsible a) A legal deed shall not be executed on behalf of the Council unless authorised by a resolution.

+Financial Officer to submit the precept demand to the District Council.